isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight if travelling by air.

-The traveller must obtain a MyTravelPass approval letter issued by the Malaysian government which confirms that he/she has been granted approval by the Malaysian authorities to travel to Malaysia under the Singapore-Malaysia RGL.
-This letter will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 PCR test.
-This letter must be presented at the clinic before the test can be administered.
+The traveller must present at the clinic, a copy of the Malaysia-issued travel pass which confirms that he/she was granted approval by the relevant authorities to travel to Malaysia under the Singapore-Malaysia RGL, before the swab test can be administered.

 The traveller should expect to pay up to S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.